pardis-rahbarsooreh/Tic-Tac-Toe/README.md

 # Tic Tac Toe agent
-In this project, me and one of my teammates have designed a tic tac toe agent using the Python's [gymnasium](https://pypi.org/project/gymnasium/) library.
+In this project, me and my teammate @behkamfallah have designed a tic tac toe agent using the Python's [gymnasium](https://pypi.org/project/gymnasium/) library.
 The **Function Approximation** method is used to learn the weight of a set of features for this game.

 ### Important Notes